brentley/ecsworkshop/content/secrets/parameter-store/walkthrough-fargate-ssm-ecs.md

 weight: 50
 ---

-To fetch the secrets from the parameter store, we use the `StringParameter.fromStringParameterName` for the plaintext values, and `StringParameter.fromSecureStringParameterAttributes` for the secure value.
-We pass those values to the task definition container image options into the `secrets` property via the `fromSsmParameter` method.
+To fetch the secrets from the parameter store, use the `StringParameter.fromStringParameterName` for the plaintext values, and `StringParameter.fromSecureStringParameterAttributes` for the secure value.
+Pass those values to the task definition container image options into the `secrets` property via the `fromSsmParameter` method.

 ### lib/ecs-fargate-stack-sm.ts
 ```
-import { App, Stack, StackProps, CfnOutput } from '@aws-cdk/core';
+import { App, Stack, StackProps } from '@aws-cdk/core';
 import { Vpc } from "@aws-cdk/aws-ec2";
 import { Cluster, ContainerImage, Secret as ECSSecret } from "@aws-cdk/aws-ecs";
 import { ApplicationLoadBalancedFargateService } from '@aws-cdk/aws-ecs-patterns';